locessentials/eng401-business-english-us/unit2/week6/big-regulatory-framework.md

 ---

-## 📥 Download This Content
+## 📥 Download this Content
-Find this file [on our repo](https://github.com/alainamb/uic_tr35-business-english-II/blob/main/unit2/week6/big-regulatory-framework.md) and download it!
+Find this file [on our repo](https://github.com/alainamb/uic_tr35-business-english-II/blob/main/unit2/week6/big-regulatory-framework.md) and download it.

-### 🤖 AI Study Prompts
+### 🤖 GAI Study Prompts
-Copy the downloaded content and try these prompts:
+Copy the downloaded content and try it with these prompts:
 - "Help me understand the key differences between NAFTA and USMCA/T-MEC"
 - "Explain how Rules of Origin work in trade agreements and why they matter"
 - "What are the most significant changes in labor provisions between the old and new trade agreements?"